ephelsa/brightwheel-test/README.md

 There is an exception for the `utils/` that can be shared between all the layers.

 The app is pretty small.
-But in this case in order to "show" there is a bit more of overarchitecture.
+But in this case in order to "show" there is a bit more of over-architecture.

 Basic states for the content: loading, success, error and empty.

-For development and testing purposes a `fake` definition of `RepoInformationRepository` is available, and was used to build almost all the app.
+For development and testing purposes a `fake` implementation of `RepoInformationRepository` is available, and was used to build almost all the app.

 I know that I created a `DI` layer, buuut, I have to say that the current DI implemented